zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 > This section is not going to be implemented in v0 of the protocol.

 RPC servers can be configured to support privileged access.
-This is done with a separate option, `rpc.listen_superuser`.
+This is done with a boolean option, `rpc.listen.*.superuser`, which will be `false` by default.

-A server binds to these connect strings, and gives any client that connects and authenticates to them a "privileged session" (q.v.).
+We might have a separate `rpc.enable_superuser` option to turn off _all_ superuser access.

 > Not all connect strings types will necessarily be supported
 > for superuser access.